 Events of low safety significance, such as uncomplicated reactor trips, are reviewed by resident or region-based inspectors to verify that the events are not complicated by conditions such as loss of mitigation equipment or operator errors.
 The baseline inspection program’s event follow-up procedure focuses the inspector’s initial evaluation of events on communicating details regarding the event to risk analysts for their use in determining risk significance.
 Inspectors will identify equipment malfunctions and unavailability, operator errors, and other complications.

 The follow-up of more extensive, nonroutine events is outside of the scope of the baseline inspection program and would be performed with reactive inspection resources.
-The decision to follow up such events would be made on a case-by-case basis by NRC regional management and as directed by senior NRC management in accordance with NRC Management Directive (MD) 8.3, "NRC Incident Investigation Pro."
+The decision to follow up such events would be made on a case-by-case basis by NRC regional management and as directed by senior NRC management in accordance with NRC Management Directive (MD) 8.3, "NRC Incident Investigation Program."
 Significant operational events (defined in MD 8.3) are followed up by a graded response consisting of inspections such as those conducted by Incident Investigation Teams (IITs) and Augmented Inspection Teams (AITs), and Special Inspections (SIs).
 Follow-up of these events is discussed in more detail later in this attachment.

-provides additional information on the scope and basis of event follow-up activities performed as part of the baseline inspection program.
+Exhibit 39 provides additional information on the scope and basis of event follow-up activities performed as part of the baseline inspection program.

 03.04 Plant Status